Monadical-SAS/llmeval/tasks/task7_log_parser/task.md

-You'll find a log file called `application.log` in the `./input` directory.
+You'll find a log file called `application.log` in the current directory.
 Parse this log file and extract the following information:

 1. Count the total number of ERROR and WARNING level messages
 2. Extract all unique IP addresses that appear in the logs